rickyharvywaldt/k3s-terraform-ansible/README.md

 # K3s Homelab Cluster
 Automated k3s cluster deployment on Proxmox using Terraform and Ansible.
+The script will provision 1 control plane and 2 worker nodes.
+There is also an option to provision a bastion host with some default tools installed like kubectl, k9s, vim etc.

 ## Prerequisites
 - Proxmox server